Berkeley-CS195/fa24/qqcr.md

 ---
 layout: page
-title: QQCR Assignment
+title: Assignment - QQCR
 description: >-
     Question, Quote, Comment, and Reply Assignment.
 nav_order: 5
 ---

-# Question, Quote, Comment, and Reply (QQCR)
+# Question, Quote, Comment, and Reply (QQCR) Assignment

 **This assignment is only for CS 195 students.** For the CS H195 version of this assignment, see the [QQC Journal page]({{site.baseurl}}qqc-journal).